dvidalolz/budget-tracker/DESIGN.md

 4) More Course Stuff
   a) Junit testing updates - profiles and activeprofiles, beforeEach setup, springjunitconfig, transactions {done 03/26/24}
 4) Create RestAPI : This is where you'll handle the transformation of raw input details from frontend and pass it to the service layer
-  a) Finish up exceptions in usercontroller, then move on {instigated 04/06/24}
+  a) Finish up exception handling in rest (log) {done 04/17/24}
-  a) Exceptions must be handled (jdbcTemplate exceptions propagated up as custom exceptons)
+  b) Exceptions must be handled (jdbcTemplate exceptions propagated up as custom exceptons) {done 4/15/24}
+  c) Test endpoints with spring boot test
-  b) AuthController : JWT tolkens auth with user sign-in endpoints (maybe I should go there once I begin Rest Security spring academy?)
+  d) AuthController : JWT tolkens auth with user sign-in endpoints (maybe I should go there once I begin Rest Security spring academy?)

 - How should I test the endpoints?